 - Purchasing method

 Personal expenses and purchases that are not made on behalf of the university or for use by the university are not permitted.
 These may be considered fraudulent transactions.
 Purchases must be for the use and benefit of Stanford University, regardless of intent to reimburse Stanford.
-If any Stanford user associated with the purchase commits purposeful fraudulent or other inappropriate behavior regarding the proper use of the requisitioning and purchasing process, it will be considered serious misconduct and will result in disciplinary action.
+If any Stanford user associated with the purchase commits purposeful fraudulent or other inappropriate behavior regarding the proper use of the requisitioning and purchasing process, it will be considered serious misconduct and will result in disciplinary action, up to and including termination.